David Abraham, Quality Resource Solutions Associates, UK

 Robert Müller, Boehringer Ingelheim, Germany

-This education course provides practical guidance through workshops on how to perform gap analysis, prepare plans for implementing systems and procedures to bring your organisation in compliance with the GDP regulations.
+This education course provides practical guidance through workshops and interactive sessions to bring and keep your organisation in compliance with the GDP regulations.

 The globalisation of the pharmaceutical supply chain has created new challenges for the manufacture and supply of medicinal products in various markets, resulting in reduced control and increased security risk to the products.